 Quinn has continued to promote and support creative electronics teaching by supplying CPD training and innovative software/hardware resources to schools in the UK and abroad.
 He has received support from INVEST Essex, is partner with the EISS and regularly exhibites at the Birmingham NEC D and T exhibition and the Design and Technology Association research conferences.

 Other passions include: furniture/theatre set designing and making, sound engineering and the creative performing arts.
+He is a fellow of the R.S.A.

 Have you registered with us yet?